objcio/articles/2014-12-08-activity-tracing.md

 os_trace("my message");
 ```

 Trace messages can do more than that though.
 The first argument to `os_trace` is a format string, similar to what you'd use with `printf` or `NSLog`.
 However, there are some restrictions to that: the format string can be a maximum of 100 characters long and can contain placeholder for up to seven *scalar* values.
 This means that you cannot log strings.
-If you try to nevertheless, the strings will be replaced by a placeholder.
+If you try to do so nevertheless, the strings will be replaced by a placeholder.

 Here are two examples of using format strings with `os_trace`: